au-research/raido/app-client/readme.md

 # Gradle build

-The gradle build in this project is standalone, not a part of the overall raido gradle build.
+The gradle build in this project is a sub-project of the overall build.
+It's needed for generating the typescript mappings for the OpenAPI definitions.
-* because the `git-version` plugin was dying when run inside the codepipeline
-* because the source artifact just brings the code, not the `.git` dir
-* improvements to sort this out
-  * I want to change the codepipeline to use the newer codestar connection stuff
-  * And get rid of the git-version plugin, requiring Git to be present isn't very "pipeline" friendly.
-  * Consider converting the build to a simple "codebuild", rather than a "codepipeline"

 # Developing